revmag/hugo-paper/content/posts/Signoz for dummies: Sending K8s data to Signoz cloud.md

  </div>

-And once we do this, it creates a bunch of pods, these pods are ecs( for key value pair), deployment etc.
+And once we do this,it spins up control-plane(master) and worker nodes inside Docker.
+It creates a bunch of Kubernetes system pods (e.g., etcd for key–value storage, coreDNS for DNS resolution, kube-apiserver, controller-manager, scheduler). <br>
 These are essential for the master mode to work properly and manage the worker nodes.<Br>
 And we can also run a few pods of our own.